Kong/developer.konghq.com/app/_how-tos/use-the-collection-runner.md

 ---
-title: Run a collection in Insomnia
+title: Use the Collection Runner in Insomnia

 products:
     - insomnia